Amsterdam/design-system/packages/react/README.md

 The `@amsterdam/design-system-react` package contains React implementations of various components.
 You can use this package in React apps.

-The CSS components that implement the Utrecht design system class names are published in a separate npm package, so don't forget to install and include `@amsterdam/design-system-css` too for the styling of the white-label components, as well as a package with design tokens for your theme.
+The design tokens used in these components are published in a separate npm package, so don't forget to install and include `@amsterdam/design-system-tokens` too.
 TODO: make this easier?

 ## Stability of the components